Oregon Quick Facts

 Oregon has the only natural gas field in the Pacific Northwest.

-Oregon has the only natural gas field in the Pacific Northwest—the Mist field in northwestern Oregon, discovered in 1979.74 Although it produces only a small fraction of the U.S. total, Mist Field production reached a high of 4.6 billion cubic feet of natural gas per year in the mid-1980s.
-Annual natural gas production from the field declined to 205 million cubic feet in 2021.75 The field no longer has any significant natural gas reserves or production, and it is used primarily for natural gas storage.76,77 Mist Field contains several underground natural gas storage reservoirs.78 Oregon's natural gas storage reservoirs have a combined capacity of about 36 billion cubic feet.79,80 Typically, natural gas is put into storage during warmer months, when prices and demand are low, and removed from storage reservoirs during colder months to meet peak customer heating demand.
-However, natural gas withdrawals occur at other times to meet the needs of electricity suppliers as they balance intermittent generation from renewable energy resources, particularly wind.81
+Oregon has the only natural gas field in the Pacific Northwest—the Mist field in northwestern Oregon, discovered in 1979.74 Although it produces only a small fraction of the U.S. total, Mist Field's annual production reached a high of 4.6 billion cubic feet of natural gas in the mid-1980s.
+Annual natural gas production from the field declined to 205 million cubic feet in 2021, and there was no production from December 2021 until June of 2022.75 About 13 million cubic feet of natural gas was produced in 2022.76 Although the field no longer has any significant natural gas reserves or production, it is used for natural gas storage.77,78,79 Oregon's natural gas storage reservoirs have a combined capacity of more than 36 billion cubic feet.80,81 Typically, natural gas is put into storage during warmer months, when prices and demand are low, and removed from storage reservoirs during colder months to meet peak customer heating demand.
+However, natural gas withdrawals occur at other times to meet the needs of electricity suppliers as they balance intermittent generation from renewable energy resources, particularly wind.82

 Natural gas supplies enter Oregon by way of interstate pipelines, primarily from western Canada through Washington and from domestically produced natural gas that arrives through Nevada and Idaho.
-Almost all of the natural gas that enters Oregon continues on to California markets.82,83 Several Oregon liquefied natural gas (LNG) import/export terminal projects have been proposed since 2004, but none have been built.84
+Almost all of the natural gas that enters Oregon continues on to California markets.83,84 Several Oregon liquefied natural gas (LNG) import/export terminal projects have been proposed since 2004, but none have been built.85,86

-Oregon's total and per capita natural gas consumption is less than almost three-fourths of the states.85 The electric power sector receives about half of the natural gas delivered to Oregon consumers.
-The industrial sector accounts for about one-fifth of state consumption.
-The residential sector, where almost three in five Oregon households use natural gas as their primary energy source for home heating, accounts for nearly one-fifth of natural gas deliveries, and the commercial sector uses almost all the rest.
-The transportation sector uses a very small amount of compressed natural gas as vehicle fuel.86,87
+Oregon's total and per capita natural gas consumption is less than in almost two-thirds of the states.87 In 2023, the electric power sector received 53% of the natural gas delivered to Oregon consumers.
+The industrial sector accounted for 19% of state consumption.
+The residential sector, where more than one in three Oregon households use natural gas as their primary energy source for home heating, accounted for 16% of natural gas deliveries, and the commercial sector used 11%.
+The transportation sector used a very small amount of compressed natural gas as vehicle fuel.88,89

 Petroleum

-Oregon receives about 90% of its refined petroleum products from Washington’s Puget Sound refineries.
+Oregon receives more than 90% of its refined petroleum products from Washington’s Puget Sound refineries.

-Oregon does not have any crude oil reserves or production and its only crude oil refinery closed in 2008.88,89,90 The Puget Sound refineries in the state of Washington provide about 90% of the refined petroleum products, such as motor gasoline, distillate fuel oil (diesel), and jet fuel, used in Oregon.
-Those petroleum products arrive in the state by way of the Olympic Pipeline and by barge at seven Portland-area terminals.91 Refineries in Utah also send refined petroleum products to Oregon, and some petroleum products arrive by tanker or rail from California and Canada.92 Exports of Canadian and North Dakota crude oil move through the Portland port for shipment overseas.93
+Oregon does not have any crude oil reserves or production and its only crude oil refinery closed in 2008.90,91,92 The Puget Sound refineries in the state of Washington provide more than 90% of the refined petroleum products, such as motor gasoline, distillate fuel oil (diesel), and jet fuel, used in Oregon.
+Those petroleum products arrive in the state by way of the Olympic Pipeline and by barge at seven Portland-area terminals.
+Refineries in Utah also send refined petroleum products to Oregon, and some petroleum products arrive by tanker or rail from California.93

-In 2020, the transportation sector used 86% of the petroleum consumed in Oregon, and almost three-fifths of that was used as motor gasoline.94,95 The industrial sector accounted for 9% of state petroleum consumption and the commercial sector used about 4%.
-The residential sector, where only about 1 in 30 households use petroleum products—including fuel oil, kerosene, and propane—for home heating, accounted for less than 2%.96,97
+In 2021, the transportation sector used 86% of the petroleum consumed in Oregon, almost three-fifths of it as motor gasoline.94,95 The industrial sector accounted for 8% of state petroleum consumption and the commercial sector used about 4%.
+The residential sector, where only about 1 in 30 households use petroleum products—including fuel oil, kerosene, and propane—for home heating, accounted for about 2%.96,97

-Oregon's renewable fuel standard requires, with few exceptions, that motor gasoline sold in the state contain a minimum of 10% fuel ethanol.98 There is one fuel ethanol production plant in Oregon, near the Washington border on the Columbia River.99,100 That plant produces enough fuel ethanol annually to meet about one-fifth of the state's needs.101,102 Additional fuel ethanol supplies primarily come by rail from the Midwest.103 Diesel fuel sold in Oregon must be blended with at least 5% biodiesel.104 Oregon has one biodiesel plant, in Portland, that collects used cooking oils and grease from restaurants and other businesses.105 In 2020, biodiesel consumption in the state was more than six times greater than state production.106,107
+Oregon's renewable fuel standard requires, with few exceptions, that motor gasoline sold in the state contain a minimum of 10% fuel ethanol.98 There is one fuel ethanol production plant in Oregon, which has a capacity of about 40 million gallons per year.99 That plant produces enough fuel ethanol annually to meet about one-fifth of the state's needs.100,101 Additional fuel ethanol supplies primarily come by rail from the Midwest.102 Diesel fuel sold in Oregon must be blended with at least 5% biodiesel.103 Oregon has one biodiesel plant.
+Located in Portland, it collects used cooking oils and grease from restaurants and other businesses as feedstock.104 Biodiesel consumption in Oregon is about 10 times greater than state production.105,106

 Coal

-Coal was mined in southwest Oregon from the mid-19th century until the 1920s, and the state has few remaining coal reserves.
-There are no active commercial coal mines in Oregon today.108,109,110 Limited amounts of coal, shipped by rail from the Powder River Basin in Wyoming, fueled Oregon's only coal-fired power plant until October 2020, when the power plant closed.111 In 2021, less than 60,000 tons of coal arrived from Utah for use at industrial plants in Oregon.112
+Coal was mined in southwest Oregon from the mid-19th century until the 1920s, but the state has few remaining coal reserves.107,108 Today, there are no active commercial coal mines in Oregon.109 Limited amounts of coal, shipped by rail from the Powder River Basin in Wyoming, fueled Oregon's only coal-fired power plant until October 2020, when the power plant closed.110 In 2022, less than 60,000 tons of coal arrived from Utah for use at industrial plants in Oregon.111

 Endnotes